-Griselda hails from Vancouver, Canada, has a graphic design background and has spent 3 months volunteering as a graphic designer at New Hope Cambodia, an NGO that provides free education, health care, and community development service to the people of the Mondul Bai village in Siem Reap.
+Hailing from Vancouver, Canada, Griselda has a graphic design background and has spent three months volunteering as a graphic designer at New Hope Cambodia, an NGO that provides free education, health care, and community development service to the people of the Mondul Bai village in Siem Reap.
 Griselda is now here to tell us about her overseas volunteer experience.

 Hi Griselda!
 Tell us a bit about why you applied for this volunteer position, and what you had hoped to achieve from working on this project?

 It has been a dream of mine to be a part of a non-profit organisation that allows me to utilise my graphic design skills for a greater cause.
 To be able to help a health care centre for children in Cambodia not only fulfils that lifelong dream, but it also allows the centre to function at its maximum capacity where the use of promotional materials are very much needed.